-The Madison Public Market was originally scheduled to be under construction in Fall of 2020.
-COVID-19 and other related delays place the start of construction now in Fall of 2022.
 The Madison Public Market Foundation has been a key partner in the planning of the Public Market and they will be the non-profit entity that will run the Public Market.
 To date, the Foundation has assisted with business planning, fundraising, design, the MarketReady Program, and community engagement.
 Around the time that construction begins, the Foundation will hire a full time Executive Director in preparation for running the Market once it opens about a year later.
 The two year delay in construction has negatively impacted the operating finances of the Foundation.
 Simply put, the Foundation did not budget for ongoing fundraising and project management contracts for an additional two years.
 Further, the Foundation has devoted a portion of its operating reserves for consultant support of the project's EDA Grant application.
 Most of the financial support pledged to the Foundation can only be used for construction, not operations.
 The project's intent is to support business development from ideation to implementation to food entrepreneurs.
 This funding will assist the Foundation with operations through the start of construction, including hiring an Executive Director.

 Main activities to include approvals of design and construction documents, bidding and contract execution, market construction and traffic and engineering construction, and tenant improvement.
 Construction is expected to be completed by Q1 2024 with tenant improvements and the opening to occur by Q2 2024.